 To book an appointment for an exam written on paper or computer at the Test Centres, contact the SCSA office, Program Services Department.
-Once your eligibility is confirmed, you will be provided with an exam request email address for Saskatchewan Polytechnic Testing and a template of information required to book the exam.
-Exam registrants can pay online, pay at the Test Centre with credit card or be invoiced.
+Once your eligibility is confirmed, you will be provided with a registration link for Saskatchewan Polytechnic Testing Services and information required to book the exam.
+Exam registrants can pay over the phone or pay at the test centre with credit card prior to the exam.
 The cost of the exam is \$125.00.
 Once your date and time are confirmed, you will be sent the student proctor guidelines.
-This package also includes Saskatchewan Polytechnic's COVID protocols.
-Anyone writing at a test centre must show proof of vaccination or negative PCR COVID-19 test taken within the 72 hours prior to the exam booking time and will be required to wear a mask at all times during the exam.
-This may be subject to change as Provincial COVID protocols are updated.